AbdulMoqeet/abdulmoqeet.github.io/index.md

 image:
   <!-- feature: picture.jpg -->
 ---
-<p>I am final year MS student, working on efficient deep learning models for image restoration, under the supervision of <a href="https://scholar.google.com/citations?user=EULut5oAAAAJ">Dr. Sung-Ho Bae</a> at Kyung Hee University, South Korea.
-Before that, I received the BS degree in Computer Science, from University of Karachi, Pakistan.
-I like to work on the unexplored exiciting problems of deep learning methods. </p>
+<p>I have completed my MS degree in Computer Science (with machine learning and computer vision as majors) from Kyung Hee University, South Korea.
+Before that, I received the BS degree in Computer Science from University of Karachi, Pakistan.
+I like to work on the unexplored problems of deep learning methods. </p>

 <br/>
 <p>You can also download my CV <a href="https://drive.google.com/file/d/12jhPEmOwAXEV75vj5saGoPk4z6EGpFt0">here</a> and see the published papers <a href ="https://scholar.google.com/citations?user=-BBpuKMAAAAJ&hl=en&oi=ao">here</a>.</p>